dcacy/ICDA/README.md

 #### Login details

 The application only supports Basic Authentication.
-This means that if your Connections server has federated users, it will not work.
+This means that if your Connections server has federated users, **it will not work**.
 For an on premises Connections server which is not federated, set `auth.login.attr` to `uid`; for a Connections Cloud instance, use `mail`.

 ```
 auth.type=basic